 Rahul Kasat joined the Titan Robotics team in 2018 as Titan’s Chief Commercial Officer, sharing both a passion for 3D printing and for business development.
 Rahul joined Titan after spending 10 years at DuPont, with roles in everything from technology, marketing, strategy and global business development.
 In his most recent role, Rahul was a Global Venture Leader responsible for building DuPont’s 3D Printing business.
 With a Ph.D. in Chemical Engineering from Purdue University and a Master of Business Administration from Drexel University, Rahul brings his experience and expertise to the Titan Robotics team in order to continue growing and advancing Titan as a leader in the Additive Manufacturing industry.

 Carol Guillory is a Certified Public Accountant with 33 years of experience.
 She’s worked in all facets of public and private accounting in her home state of Louisiana.
 When her son Clay started Titan Robotics, Carol’s experience and expertise were needed and she jumped at the chance to move to Colorado to help.
-Carol is a vital part of the Titan team, handling all of the accounting and finances.
+Carol is a vital part of the Titan team as Titan's CFO, handling all of the accounting and finances.

 Dan Inman is the true definition of a “jack of all trades.”
-Dan runs daily operations of machine manufacturing in Titan’s workshop and is skilled in all areas of assembly.
+Dan is the lead of Titan's machine assembly, skilled in all areas of fabricating and assembling Titan's 3D printers.
+An expert on Titan equipment, Dan also performs the role of installing and training Titan's customers on the Atlas and custom 3D printers.
 Dan has experience in automotive repair work, machining and machine assembly.
 After meeting and working with Clay at his previous job, they both knew Dan would be a great fit at Titan.
-Dan has quickly become a master of all things related to building Titan’s large-format custom 3D printers.
+Dan joined the Titan team in 2016 and has quickly become a master of all things related to building Titan’s large-format custom 3D printers.
+A Colorado native, Dan enjoys spending time with his family, screen printing, working on automobiles and snowboarding.

-Chris Begnaud is a Cajun transplant to Colorado with a passion for working hard and creating things with his hands.
+Chris Begnaud manages operations production and leads Titan's electrical assembly.
+Chris describes himself as a Cajun transplant to Colorado with a passion for working hard and creating things with his hands.
 Chris moved to Colorado Springs from Lafayette, LA in 2016 with his wife and two young boys.
 He says Colorado is closer to his favorite place, Yosemite National Park, where he lived and worked for two seasons.
 It was there that he met his wife Ruth and developed a love for the mountains, backpacking and camping.
 Chris also has experience doing instrumentation work in the oil field in Louisiana, working with both tubing and electrical.
 He’s using those skills now to help fabricate and assemble Titan Robotics 3D printers.
 Chris can also make a mean gumbo!

-Mohan kumar Muthusamy is a Mechanical Engineer specializing in Additive Manufacturing with experience in IT and control systems.
+Mohan kumar Muthusamy is a Mechanical Engineer specializing in Additive Manufacturing with experience in IT, control systems and research and development.
 Mohan received his Master of Science in Mechanical Engineering from Washington State University after completing his undergrad at Anna University in Chennai, India.
 Born and raised in India, Mohan made the move to the U.S. in 2015 to further his education and earn his Master’s degree.
 As a 3D printing enthusiast, Mohan came to Titan after the Cronus project caught his eye.
-Mohan specializes in integrating Titan’s new intelligent and more reliable control system using Yaskawa controllers and components.
+Mohan specializes in integrating Titan’s new intelligent and more reliable control system using industrial CNC controllers and components.
 Besides 3D printing, Mohan enjoys cooking and is an avid tennis player.

 Nate Eversole joined the Titan Robotics team in February 2018 after he made the move across the country from his home state of Kentucky.
 Nate’s experience in electrical and mechanical assembly and fabrication made him a perfect fit on the Titan Robotics team as an assembler building Titan’s large-format 3D printers.
 Nate was drawn to Colorado’s mountains and great roads for riding his motorcycle, and he can be found hitting the road or building custom motorcycles in his spare time.

 Ian Hood is a Colorado Springs native, returning to his home town to join the Titan team after earning his Bachelor of Science in Mechanical Engineering from Colorado State University.
 Ian’s interest and expertise in 3D printing developed during his senior capstone project in which he worked with Boeing to create novel CAD software tools to work with 3D printing.
+Ian helps to manage Titan's service bureau, providing customers with manufacturing on demand and integration of additive manufacturing into production processes.
 Ian enjoys working with his hands, whether it’s on a 3D printer or on a car at home.
 In his spare time Ian builds custom auto components and does hobby mechanic work.
 He’s also a coffee connoisseur and can often be found with mug in hand.

 Chris Normile joined the Titan Robotics team in May 2018 as an assembler.
 This is Chris’ second time living in Colorado, having lived in several states, he claims California as his home.
 His experience is just as varied, with a background in fabrication, maintenance, equipment design, industrial automation and working on automobiles and boats.
 Chris enjoys being creative and building custom products, which is what drew him to Titan.
 Chris says he wanted to challenge himself and work in new technology and a fast paced industry.